SAP/openui5-sample-app/README.md

 ## Working with local dependencies

-For local development of your applications' dependencies (like OpenUI5 libraries) you can link them by using Yarn.
-This will allow you to make changes to your applications dependencies locally and see the impact in your application immediately.
+For local development of your applications' dependencies (like OpenUI5 libraries) you can link them by using npm.
+This will allow you to make changes to your applications' dependencies locally and see the impact in your application immediately.

-**Note:** Currently only Yarn understands the [workspace](https://yarnpkg.com/lang/en/docs/workspaces/) package setting used in the OpenUI5 repository.
-If you do not plan to work with OpenUI5 you might as well use npm.
-But keep in mind that linking the same module with npm and Yarn might lead to issues.
-Also, Yarn can't work with links created by npm and vice versa.
-See [FAQ: What's the thing with yarn?](https://sap.github.io/ui5-tooling/pages/FAQ/#whats-the-thing-with-yarn) for details.

-### Prerequisites

-- [Yarn](https://yarnpkg.com/en/docs/install) (**version must be 1.x**)
-    - *Note that you can use npm instead of Yarn if you do not plan to work with a local copy of the [OpenUI5 main repository](https://github.com/SAP/openui5).
-See [FAQ: What's the thing with yarn?](https://github.com/SAP/ui5-tooling#whats-the-thing-with-yarn)*

 ### Preparation
 The following needs to be done just once per setup.